XP1/beeline/README.markdown

         //   then matches === [ "smith", "will" ]
     },
     "`404`": function(req, res) {
-        // Called when no other route rule are matched
+        // Called when no other route rules are matched.
         //
-        // This handler can later be called explicitly with router.missing },
+        // This handler can later be called explicitly with `router.missing`.
+    },
     "`500`": function(req, res, err) {
-        // Called when an exception is thrown by another router function
+        // Called when an exception is thrown by another router function.
-        // The error that caused the exception is passed as the third parameter
+        // The error that caused the exception is passed as the third parameter.
-        // This _not_ guaranteed to catch all exceptions
+        // This _not_ guaranteed to catch all exceptions.
         //
-        // This handler can later be called explicitly with router.error }
+        // This handler can later be called explicitly with `router.error`.
+    }
 });